Jindal India Institute trains foreign diplomats on Indian elections and democracy - www.lokmattimes.com

 Jindal India Institute trains foreign diplomats on Indian elections and democracy

-New Delhi, Feb 20 The Jindal India Institute (JII) of O.P.
-Jindal Global University (JGU) organised a unique ...
+OP Jindal University New Delhi [India], February 20: The Jindal India Institute (JII) of O.P.
+Jindal Global University (JGU) ...

 During this day-long course, the participating foreign diplomats learnt from leading experts and scholars on Indian politics about the evolution of India as the 'mother of democracy', the growth of its constitutional system, the robustness of its electoral institutions, Indian electoral laws, rules and reforms, the shifting patterns of voting behaviour in successive national and state-level elections, the differential outcomes in Lok Sabha elections compared to Vidhan Sabha elections, the rise and fall of various political parties and party systems since Independence, the growing levels of participation and competition in Indian electoral politics, the role of economic and identity-based factors in deciding electoral contests, trends in Indian general elections since 1952, and the electoral advice and assistance that India provides to fellow developing countries.